codewordcreative/susty-icons/README.md

-### Current version: V.1.1
+### A work in progress before initial release
 ## Recent changes
 Various new icons added.
 All icons standardised to a 128x128 grid.
+Padding standardised to 12 pixels.
+Sticking to pure line-icon style for maximum efficiency.
+I have now added a template icon (1template.svg) to allow anyone wishing to contribute their own icons to stick to the same styling.
+Note that this is prettified for clarity.

 # Sustainable UI icons
 An initially small collection of sustainability-optimised SVG icons for free use and inspiration.